 Do you allow pets at Pike Place Market?

 Pets are not allowed in Market buildings, including the Main Arcade.
 Only trained service animals are permitted within Market buildings.

 Visitors are welcome to take photos and video for personal use on a visit to the Market.
-Anything other than personal use and any commercial use requires prior written consent and an approved photography/film application from the Pike Place Market Preservation and Development Authority (PDA).
+Anything other than personal use or with more than one handheld camera requires a filming permit from the Pike Place Market Preservation and Development Authority (PDA).
+The use of drones or other unmanned equipment is strictly prohibited in Pike Place Market and within the nine-acre historic district.
+In consideration for public safety, tripods are not allowed within the nine-acre historic district for personal use.
 The Public Market clock and sign is a trademarked image.
 Commercial use of the clock and sign requires permission from the PDA.
-See our Press Room for more information.
+See our Commercial Filming page for more information.

 Where can I pick up a map of the Market or other information?

-The Market’s Information booth is located on Pike St. about 100 feet in front of the Public Market clock and sign.
+The Market’s Information booth is located at First Avenue and Pike Street.
 The booth is operated by Visit Seattle (Seattle's Convention and Vistors Bureau) volunteers.